 – Reporting system is near real-time so that you can tweak efforts on the fly

-– Since their system is web based you can access your account at any time.
+– Since their system is web-based you can access your account at any time.

 – Good listing of Free tools and guides (although third party tools might still be needed)

-– Wages advertisers that pay attention to providing relevant content to their search clients not always the highest bidder.
+– Wages advertisers that pay attention to providing relevant content to their search clients are not always the highest bidder.
 Get a better CTR and your ads are more affordable.

 – Geo-targeting capabilities.
-Target by City, Nation or show your advertisements Internationally Content Match Listings vs. Search Network Listings.
+Target by City, Nation or show your advertisements Internationally Content Match Listings VS Search Network Listings.

 – Multiple ad delivery systems.
 Search and content listings, Electronic Mail, Partner Network records.